uilibs/uiprotect/README.md

 ### UniFi OS Features

 Anything that is strictly a UniFi OS feature.
-If it ever done, it will be in a separate library that interacts with this one.
+If it is ever done, it will be in a separate library that interacts with this one.
 Examples include:

 - Managing RAID and disks
 - Creating and managing users

+### Remote Access / Ubiquiti Cloud Features

+Some features that require an Ubiquiti Account or "Remote Access" to be enabled are currently not implemented.
 Examples include:

 - Stream sharing
-- Smart Detections, including person, vehicle, animals license plate and faces
+- Face detection